 This week, the media has been abuzz with news about glyphosate, the active ingredient in Roundup weed control, as a likely carcinogen, dangerous to pets and people alike.
-A World Health Organization agency declared that the herbicide has the potential to cause cancer in humans, which has gotten more people thinking abut the safety (or lack thereof!) of common chemical pesticides.
+A World Health Organization agency declared that the herbicide has the potential to cause cancer in humans, which has gotten more people thinking about the safety (or lack thereof!) of conventional pesticides.

 With glyphosate such a hot topic, we thought this was a good time to outline the uses and dangers of 5 conventional pesticides with potential carcinogenic effects that have recently been called out in the media:

 The World Health Organization research agency cited studies of people exposed to glyphosate in the US, Canada and Sweden and found “increased risks for non-Hodgkin lymphoma.”
 This was the first time the agency identified this chemical as a possible carcinogen, which is a pretty big deal considering it’s the most-used herbicide in the country.
 GMO soybeans and corn can withstand higher uses of it, so farmers have been using more and more of the product in recent years.

 Another possible carcinogen, malathion is used for insect control in agriculture and in residential homes.
 People can be exposed from using the chemical directly or from eating food that’s been grown with it.
 Studies dating back over a decade have hinted that this chemical could possibly cause cancer, but the limited evidence has kept the classification from going official.